nodejs/node/doc/api/path.markdown

 This module contains utilities for dealing with file paths.
 Use `require('path')` to use it.
 It provides the following methods:

+### path.normalize(p)

+Normalize a string path, taking care of `'..'` and `'.'` parts.

+When multiple slashes are found, they're replaces by a single one;
+when the path contains a trailing slash, it is preserved.
+On windows backslashes are used.

+Example:

+    path.normalize('/foo/bar//baz/asdf/quux/..')
+    // returns
+    '/foo/bar/baz/asdf'

 ### path.join([path1], [path2], [...])

-Join all arguments together and resolve the resulting path.
+Join all arguments together and normalize the resulting path.

 Example: